World Class Trophy Walleye Fishing Trips Columbia River

 The Columbia River drains a 259,000-square-mile basin that includes

-territory in seven states (Oregon, Washington, Idaho, Montana, Nevada,
+territory in seven states (Oregon, Washington,

-Wyoming, and Utah) and one Canadian province.
-The river is arguably the most
+Idaho, Montana, Nevada, Wyoming, and Utah) and one Canadian province.
+The

-significant environmental force in the Pacific Northwest region of the
+river is arguably the most significant environmental force in the Pacific

-United States.
-It flows for more than 1,200 miles, from the base of the
+Northwest region of the United States.
+It flows for more than 1,200 miles,

-Canadian Rockies in southeastern British Columbia to the Pacific Ocean at
+from the base of the Canadian Rockies in southeastern British Columbia to

-Astoria, Oregon, and Ilwaco, Washington.
-Oregon walleye fishing
+the Pacific Ocean at Astoria, Oregon, and Ilwaco, Washington.
+Oregon

-the best in the world and Washington walleye fishing is more of the same.
+is some of the best in the world and Washington walleye

-About Columbia River
+About

-Gorge.
+Columbia River Gorge.

 Columbia River Walleye